 Nicotine vaping scripts available

-One way is to introduce small amounts of nicotine in the form of nicotine replacement therapy (NRT) or nicotine vaping products (NVPs) from pharmacies.
-Another is by changing your lifestyle and habits for the better.
+One option is to use small doses of nicotine through things like nicotine replacement therapy (NRT) or nicotine vaping products (NVPs) from pharmacies.

 Using Nicotine Replacement Therapy (NRT)